diegodoumecq/joymap/README.md

   * **pressed** is a boolean that indicates if the value passes the threshold
   * **justChanged** is a boolean  that indicates if pressed has changed since the last time the gamepad was polled (useful for those actions that need to be triggered only when a button is pressed for the first time, like a mario jump)
 * **player.sticks** is an object that normally consists of the left and right sticks, **L** and **R** respectively
-  * For each stick you have { value, pressed, justChanged, invertX, invertY }.
-They behave similarly to the buttons but the value itself is not a number but an object { x, y }
+  * For each stick you have { value, pressed, justChanged, inverts }.
+They behave similarly to the buttons but the value itself is not a number but an array of numbers, the first number corresponding to the x axis typically and the second with the y axis.
+There is no restriction on the amount of axis per stick but the default is only 2, which is 99.9% of the use cases
-  * **x** and **y** are both numbers between -1 and 1
+  * **value** Is an array of numbers between -1 and 1
-  * **invertX** and **invertY** do what it says on the tin and invert the individual axis of each stick independently
+  * **inverts** Is an array of booleans that when true will invert the axis it corresponds to
+  * For example, if inverts is [true, false], then the x axis will be inverted but the y axis will not
 * **player.buttonBindings** is an object that stores each button binding
   * Each button binding is an object of the format { index, mapper }
   * See the binding section
 * **player.stickBindings** is an object that stores each stick binding
-  * Each stick binding is an object of the format { index, mapper }
+  * Each stick binding is an object of the format { indexes, mapper }
   * See the binding section
 * **player.parsedGamepad** is a parsed copy of the gamepad object.
 All inputs are parsed, not just the ones that have bindings
   * It has two properties: { axes, buttons }
   * **axes** is a direct copy of the gamepad.axes array
-  * **buttons** is an array of { pressed, justChanged, value }
+  * **buttons** is an array of objects { pressed, justChanged, value }

 ### Bindings

 JoyMap handles the raw gamepad inputs through the buttonBindings and stickBindings.
-They may look like aliases but they are not constrained by the classical XInput mappings and will allow either the developer or the player to change the bindings to suit their particular gamepad mapping.
+They may look like aliases but they are not constrained by the classical XInput mappings and will allow either the developer or the player to change the bindings to suit their particular gamepad

-The main interactions with these data structures are through the player functions:
+The main interactions with these data structures are through these player functions:

+* **listenButton(callback, quantity = 1, options: { waitFor = [1, 'polls'], consecutive = false, allowOffset = true }) => void**
+  * Once called, JoyMap will ask in each poll for a **quantity** of pressed buttons and once such a thing is found given the criteria specified by the options, it will call callback with the activated input indexes as arguments.
+  * Note: The above mentioned "activated input index" is an index corresponding to the raw gamepad.buttons array
+  * **callback(...indexes)** Gets called when the player fulfills the specified criteria below
+  * **quantity** The number of buttons that need to be pressed at the same time
+  * **options.waitFor** An array consisting of an amount and the type that amount corresponds to.
+The default [10, 'polls'] will trigger the callback only after 10 consecutive polls are made that fulfill the other criteria options and quantity
+  * **options.consecutive** Boolean that specifies if only consecutive indexes are allowed (when quantity > 1, useful mostly for axis and not buttons)
+  * **options.allowOffset** Boolean that specifies if the first index returned should comply with being divisible by quantity (again, useful mostly for axis)
+* **listenAxis(callback, quantity = 1, options: { waitFor = [100, 'ms'], consecutive = false, allowOffset = true }) => void**
+  * Functions the same way as **listenButton** except with a different default value for waitFor
+  * Note: Given that we have no true way of assuming what indexes correspond to which stick, under normal circumstances the player will only trigger the callback if the stick is pushed at an angle, activating both axis at the same time.
+Pushing the stick to the left, for example, would not trigger the callback.
 * **buttonRebindOnPress(inputName, callback = noop, allowDuplication = false) => void**
-  * Once called, JoyMap will ask in each poll for a pressed button and once one is found it will set a binding of the given inputName to that pressed button
+  * A helper function that uses **listenButton** with the default options and sets the correct bindings for you
   * **inputName** is the name string of the button to be stored in this.buttons
   * **callback** is a callback that will be called (with argument index) when a pressed button is detected and the new input binding is set
   * **allowDuplication** is a flag that when false will swap bindings when one press would trigger more than one binding
+* **stickRebindOnPress(inputName, callback = noop, allowDuplication = false) => void**
+  * Functions the same way as **buttonRebindOnPress** except the callback will receive two indexes instead of just one due to the default settings of **listenAxis**
-* **cancelButtonRebindOnPress() => void**
+* **cancelListen() => void**
-  * Will cancel the waiting process of **buttonRebindOnPress**
+  * Will cancel the waiting process of **listenButton** or **listenAxis**
+  * Note: You can only wait for buttons or for axes, never both at the same time
 * **clearButtonBindings() => void**
-  * Will clear all of the button bindings, leaving player.buttons also empty in the process
+  * Will clear all of the button bindings, leaving player.buttons as an empty object
+* **clearStickBindings() => void**
+  * Will clear all of the stick bindings, leaving player.sticks as an empty object
 * **buttonRebind(inputName, binding) => void**
-  * Sets a button binding to inputName.
+  * Sets a button binding to inputName
   * **binding** is an object of the format { index, mapper }
     * **index** is the index number used in the rawGamepad
     * **mapper** is the mapping function of the format **pad => pad.buttons[index]**
-* **clearStickBindings() => void**
-  * Will clear all of the stick bindings, leaving player.sticks also empty in the process
 * **stickRebind(inputName, binding) => void**
-  * Sets a stick binding to inputName.
+  * Sets a stick binding to inputName
-  * **binding** is an object of the format { index, mapper }
+  * **binding** is an object of the format { indexes, mapper }
-    * **index** is the index number used in the rawGamepad
+    * **indexes** is an array of the index numbers used in the rawGamepad
-    * **mapper** is the mapping function of the format **(pad, invertX, invertY) => ({ x: pad.axes[index], y: pad.axes[index + 1] })**
+    * **mapper** is the mapping function of the format **(pad, inverts) => [pad.axes[index1], pad.axes[index2]]**

 ### Aliases

 Aliases are simple remappings of inputs.
+They take one or more binding names and associate them to an alias name.

     player2.setAlias('Jump', 'A');
     player2.setAlias('Shoot', ['B', 'X', 'Y']);